NemoVonNirgend/Ember/README.md

 If shit broken me sleeping... so tired...

-Also use a prompt something like this (For JS to be executed it must be within ```javascript-live an d ``` otherwise it will not execute
+Also use a prompt something like this (For JS to be executed it must be within ` ` `<- without spaces javascript-live and ``` otherwise it will not execute

 [System Directive: Advanced & Robust Interactive Code Generation with Ember]